-The Director of Engineering and the Superintendent are authorized to designate by permit from time to time one (1) or more particular areas within a public place where citizens may place commemorative displays, monuments, or symbols, for up to ten (10) days in order to communicate a message to the public, and to establish the terms and conditions of their placement.
+The Director of Transportation and the Superintendent are authorized to designate by permit from time to time one (1) or more particular areas within a public place where citizens may place commemorative displays, monuments, symbols, for up to ten (10) days in order to communicate a message to the public, and to establish the terms and conditions of their placement.
 Unless the permit expressly provides otherwise, the commemoration must be removed between the hours of 12:01 a.m. and six a.m.
 (6:00 a.m.) each day.
 An appropriate sign shall be placed near the commemoration identifying its sponsor and the location as a public forum.
-(Ord.
-117569 § 1(part), 1995.)

-15.02.090 Appeals to Municipal Court.
+15.02.090Appeals to Municipal Court.